Last updated September 23, 2024

 This point-to-point race winds through the core of the central Wasatch Mountains, a picturesque segment of the Rockies.
 Starting at East Mountain Wilderness Park in Kaysville, Utah, it surges south, climbing a staggering 4,200 feet in 4.4 miles.
 The journey progresses past iconic landmarks like Francis Peak, Farmington Flats, Big Mountain Pass, Desolation Lake, and Pole Line Pass, eventually weaving down to Pot Hollow Canyon.
 Following the Cummings Parkway dirt road, it meanders south to Cascade Springs Road and plunges through Decker Canyon.
 The trail then embraces the Deer Creek Reservoir Trail, guiding runners to the finish at Soldier Hollow's Pavilion in Wasatch Mountain State Park.

-Safety and sustenance are paramount for endurance races like the Wasatch Front 100 and organizers ensures this through a series of aid stations: Daytime Stations: expect water, electrolyte drinks, fruits, salty items, and most likely, soda.
-Nighttime Stations: apart from water and electrolyte drinks, you’ll find hot drinks, salty items, and possibly soda.
+Safety and sustenance are paramount for endurance races like the Wasatch Front 100, and organizers ensure this through a series of aid stations: Daytime Stations: expect water, electrolyte drinks, fruits, salty items, and most likely, soda.
+Nighttime Stations: apart from water and electrolyte drinks, you'll find hot drinks, salty items, and possibly soda.
 Crossover Stations: These are equipped with all items from both daytime and nighttime stations.
 Specialty Aid Stations: Locations like Desolation Lake and Rock Springs are hike-in stations.
-Given the logistical challenges, these will offer water, electrolyte drink, and a limited array of supplies.
-Depending on the station, runners might also find soup, potatoes, sandwiches, sweets, pasta, and breakfast items.
+Given the logistical challenges, these will offer water, electrolyte drinks, and a limited array of supplies.
+Runners might also find soup, potatoes, sandwiches, sweets, pasta, and breakfast items depending on the station.
 Runners can also have their drop bags transported to seven major aid stations and the finish line.

 Runners are discouraged from leaving cars at the start due to limited parking.
 Complimentary bus services are available from downtown Salt Lake City for those requiring transportation to the start.
 Post-race, while there's no direct bus service back to Salt Lake, mini-vans are available, though they're best considered a Plan B due to limited seating.